“And a woman spoke, saying, “Tell us of Pain.”– Kahlil Gibran, The Prophet (Knopf, 1923)

 So then what do we do?
 Let’s try something different, shall we?
-Instead of pushing them away, invite them in and begin to start understanding them with curiosity.
+Instead of pushing them away, invite them in and begin to understand them with curiosity.

-Every emotion is a messenger that’s bringing us some information.
+Every emotion is a messenger that brings us some information.
 Some, like jealousy, might be telling us we could lose something/ someone dear to us.
 Anger might be telling us that there’s a boundary violation.
 Fear might be telling us there’s some form of danger.